 You can also enjoy swimming here, which is allowed only near the shore.
-Boat house with amazing rides like merry-go-round and a bouncing castle, is another attraction here.
+A boat house with amazing rides like a merry-go-round and a bouncing castle, is another attraction here.
 It has a nominal entry fee.
 The café here serves lip-smacking delights such as Fried Rice and Fish Manchurian.
-Paradise beach is accessible by boat through the Chunnambar Resort.
+Paradise Beach is accessible by boat through the Chunnambar Resort.
 The last beach leaves at 06:30 PM.

 Famous for: Isolated beach with Rejuvenating Ambiance